Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Experimental Analysis

-For simplicity, these datasets are denoted as CUB, CAR and AIR, respectively.
+For simplicity, these datasets are denoted as CUB, CAR, AIR and NAB, respectively.
 All our experiments follow the default training/testing split of these datasets.
+Following the evaluation protocol of the prior self-supervised fine-grained visual categorization work \cite{shu2023learning}, the training set of a fine-grained dataset is used to implement the self-supervised pre-training for the proposed CMD.
+After that, the pre-trained self-supervised fine-grained representation is fine-tuned in a linear way to support FGVC.

-Top-1 accuracy is the commonly-used metric for FGVC.
 Following \cite{shu2023learning}, the linear probing from the self-supervised representation is evaluated by the top-1 accuracy.
 On the other hand, the image retrieval setting is also used for evaluation.
-As a kind of nearest neighbor classification, it helps benchmark whether the pre-text representation learnt by SSL is discriminative for fine-grained categories.
+As a kind of nearest neighbor classification, it helps benchmark whether the pre-trained class-agnostic representation learned by SSL is discriminative for fine-grained categories.
 Rank-1, Rank-5 and mAP are reported.
 Following \cite{shu2023learning}, given the learned features, one image per time is used as the query image to retrieve the rest images in the test set.
 This operation goes through all the samples in the test set, and the average is reported.